pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"non-parent-init-called"+OR+"W0233")

 ### [W0235](#W0235) (useless-super-delegation)<a name="W0235"></a>
-Useless super delegation in method %r
+Useless super delegation in method %r.

 Used whenever we can detect that an overridden method is useless, relying on super() delegation to do the same thing as another method from the MRO.

 **:x: Incorrect code**